 Why was the Declaration of Independence written?

 The Americans in the 13 colonies were British citizens, but the British parliament and king treated them in terrible ways.
 The American colonists tried to argue the laws that were passed by the British Parliament, but they just made things worse for themselves.
+Keep reading to learn more Declaration of Independence facts.

 Eventually, a group of Americans decided to fight back.
 They wanted independence from Britain because it was unfair how they were being treated.